TTFB or Time to First Byte is the hardest thing to optimize in WordPress. This guide will help you with implementing some easy steps to improve TTFB.

 Google recommends having a TTFB of a maximum of 200ms.
 Even 200-400ms is ok.
 Anything beyond 500ms is considered slow.
 It will clearly affect the whole speed of the website and user experience.

 Use Cloudflare DNS

 DNS has a vital role in page speed and TTFB.
 It is how your browser finds your server and connects to it.
-Faster your browser connects to the server, faster TTFB!
+The faster your browser connects to the server, the faster TTFB!

-Here is a comparison on the response time of Cloudflare DNS with popular services
+Here is a comparison of the response time of Cloudflare DNS with popular services:

 |Route 53 (AWS)||49 ms|